 Article III - Governing Body

-of the Fort Berthold Reservation shall be known as the Tribal Business Council.
+Section 1.
+The Governing Body of the Three Affiliated Tribes of the Fort Berthold Reservation shall be known as the Tribal Business Council.

 Sec.
 2. The Tribal Business Council shall consist of ten members elected from the communities as follows: Nishu, 2 representatives; Elbowoods, 1; Shell Creek, 2; Santee, 1; Independence, 2; Little Missouri-Red Butte, 1; Beaver Creek, 1.

 Sec.
 3. For the first election of a Tribal Business Council, and until otherwise changed as provided herein, the boundaries of the communities shall be described as follows: